 Well-offer to get a PhD study in Ireland.

 User Review( vote)

-This PhD award is available for three years in Peatland Conservation and Restoration within the discipline of Geography at NUI Galway and a one-year stay at University College Dublin.
+This PhD Scholarship is available for three years in Peatland Conservation and Restoration within the discipline of Geography at NUI Galway and a one-year stay at University College Dublin.

 Why at the National University of Ireland?
 NUI Galway is Ireland’s leading university that provides the best educational opportunities and job prospects for today’s competitive workplace.
 At NUI Galway, you will enjoy a truly unique student experience.